spollard/josh-works.github.io/_drafts/mocks_stubs_exceptions_ruby.md

   end
 ```

-This won't quite pass - for reasons I'm still exploring, we cannot raise a `ServiceTimeOut` or `ServiceNotFound` error unless these objects are included in the class:
+This won't quite pass - for reasons I'm still exploring, we cannot raise a `ServiceTimeOut` or `ServiceNotFound` error unless these classes are included in the class:

 ```ruby
 .